rahulgopinath/rahulgopinath.github.io/_posts/2019-12-25-python-macros.markdown

 to Python.
 That is, you can use *Macropy* to modify the source code at compile time.
 Unfortunately, using *Macropy* is a little cumbersome.
-Macropy uses [import hooks](https://macropy3.readthedocs.io/en/latest/overview.html) for rewriting the AST on the fly, which means that when you invoke the intrpreter directly on the source code, Macropy does not get a chance to rewrite the source code.
+Macropy uses [import hooks](https://macropy3.readthedocs.io/en/latest/overview.html) for rewriting the AST on the fly, which means that when you invoke the interpreter directly on the source code, Macropy does not get a chance to rewrite the source code.

 One may use decorators to modify the AST of functions.
 However, the issue there is that, your source has to pass through the Python parser first.
-Sometimes, you want a feature that is syntactically different (e.g. implementing a `switch` statement) or a `with` *expression* or a multiline *lambda*.
+Sometimes, you want a feature that is syntactically different (e.g. implementing a `switch` statement) or a `with` *expression* or a multi-line *lambda*.

 So, is there a better way?